 IPEEC member nations currently account for over 75% of global GDP and energy use.

-The two core IPEEC committees meet at least once a year to determine the work program and discuss results of current and previous projects.
+The 2 core IPEEC committees meet at least once a year to determine the work program and discuss results of current and previous projects.
 Under IPEEC there are a number of subject-specific task groups.

 - Building Energy Efficiency Task Group (BEET) (Co-chair)